lab-cosmo/librascal/docs/source/representation/representations.rst

 .. math::
    Q(\boldsymbol l) = \sum_j q_j(\boldsymbol l).

-Assume furthermore that :math:`Q` arises from short-range interatomic interactions (i.e., no Coulomb forces).
 The derivative of this quantity with respect to any degree of freedom :math:`l_k` then becomes

 .. math::
    \frac{\partial Q}{\partial l_k} = \sum_j\frac{\partial q_j}{\partial l_k},

 where the dependence on :math:`\boldsymbol l` has been dropped for simplicity :math:`Q = Q(\boldsymbol l)`.
+Assume furthermore that :math:`Q` arises from short-range interatomic interactions (i.e., no Coulomb forces).

 For atomic degrees of freedom (e.g., positions, momentum, but not e.g., volume, box tilt angle, etc) we can use the short-range assumption by defining the neighbourhood :math:`N_j` which is the set of all atoms close enough to atom :math:`j` to interact with it.
-We can then rewrite above equation in the practical form
+We can then rewrite above equation in the convenient form

 .. math::
    \frac{\partial Q}{\partial l_k} = \frac{\partial q_k}{\partial l_k} + \sum_{j\in N_j}\frac{\partial q_j}{\partial l_k}.

-As a practical implementation note, the cross terms :math:`\partial q_j/\partial l_k` can in many cases be stored as by-products of computing the derivatives :math:`\partial q_i/\partial l_i`, meaning that one single loop over every atom with a nested single loop over each of its neighbours is sufficient to compute all terms.
+As a practical implementation note, the cross terms :math:`\partial q_j/\partial l_k` can in many cases be stored as by-products of computing the derivatives :math:`\partial q_i/\partial l_i`, meaning that one single loop over every atom with a nested single loop over each of its neighbours from a half-neighbour-list is sufficient to compute all terms.
+Note that the :math:`j`-atoms can be 'normal' atoms, or could be ghost atoms (images of atoms due to periodic boundary conditions or domain decomposition).

 Note regarding periodic boundary conditions on small simulation boxes
 ---------------------------------------------------------------------